HOW TO TRACK PROGRESS DURING A BULKING PHASE

 Progress Tracking Method #5: Body Fat Percentage

-The other question that frequently pops up in regards to bodybuilding progress tracking is whether you should be recording your actual body fat percentage during a bulk.
+The other thing to consider when you track progress while bulking is whether you should be recording your actual body fat percentage during a bulk.

 Knowing your exact body fat percentage would obviously be useful, but the problem is that it’s quite difficult to get an accurate reading with most available methods.